rharish101/ReGreet/README.md

 * Power menu
 * X11 command prefix (see [this explanation on Reddit](https://web.archive.org/web/20240803120131/https://old.reddit.com/r/linux/comments/1c8zdcw/using_x11_window_managers_with_greetd_login/))

+Refer to [the configuration documentation](./docs/CONFIG.md) for more detail.

 ### Widgets

 Widgets are additional UI elements that do not interact with `greetd`.
 Their configuration is under the `[widget]` key.